 Gypsywort ‘Lycopus europaeus’

 Small bell shaped purple dotted white flowers in whorls.
 Common names gypsywort, gipsywort, bugleweed, European bugleweed and water horehound.
 It grows along the borders of lakes, ponds and streams as well as in canals and marshes.
+Can be used to make a black dye.
+The plant was used as an astringent and as a sedative in the treatment of anxiety.

 Additional information